yaowuang/newsletter_app/DEVELOPMENT.md

 This guide summarizes key best practices for contributing to this codebase.
 Follow these guidelines to ensure code quality, maintainability, and consistency.

+The Framework is NextJS and React and their best practices apply.
+Global application state is managed with Zustand.

 ## 1. Project Structure
 **Shared components**: Place in `src/components/`.
 **Feature modules**: Place in `src/features/<feature>/` (with their own components, hooks, utils, types).